piepdx/pie-cookbook/drafts/working-draft-tactical.md

 So we went after 10 companies for our first Accelerator class.
 (NOTE: This was too many for staff to effectively handle, but the space supported it effectively.
 So remember, it's not just what the space can handle but what staff and mentors can handle.)

+More on how we arranged those startups will follow.

 			56. Infrastructure
 				57. Power